-This week’s update is going to be pretty short and sweet because, while the room has completely changed its look, there’s not much to write about painting walls, but let’s take a peek at what was done.
+This week’s update is going to be short and sweet because, while the room has completely changed its look, there’s not much to say about painting walls, but let’s take a peek at what was done.

 I asked in last week’s post which color was preferred: White Dove or Alabaster.
 White Dove won by a landslide, so that’s what I got, but not without taking a trip to our local recycle center first.